 Early Eagle Rate:

-How can you be assertive during something like the COVID-19 pandemic?
-Moreover, how can you teach assertiveness during these times?
+How can anyone be assertive during these trying times?
 Can one use assertiveness to cope with the emotional fallout all around us?

-But first it is important to understand that almost everyone is feeling the emotional burden of this crisis.
-This is what a pandemic feels like.
-It is awful and even people with tremendous resiliency feel out of sorts.
-So if you are feeling overwhelmed and anxious, it is absolutely normal during this confusing time of uncertainty.
+But first, it is important to understand that almost everyone is feeling the current emotional burden.
+If you are feeling overwhelmed and anxious, it is absolutely normal during this confusing time of uncertainty.

 The critical question is: What are you going to do about it?
 Life goes on, after all, even in a changing world.

-Assertiveness is a confident, respectful demeanor that allows you to coach effectively with others; being aware of other people's needs, and being kind to others and yourself.
-This program provides the “why” it is important that you act assertively in professional and personal situations especially during moments of vulnerability, as well as the “how” you can carry this out.
+Assertiveness is a confident, respectful demeanor that allows you to coact effectively with others; being aware of other people's needs, and being kind to others and yourself.
+This program provides the “why” it is important that you act assertively in professional and personal situations, especially during moments of vulnerability, as well as the “how” you can carry this out.

 Who should attend